Ensure product safety and compliance with this metal detector daily inspection checklist designed for food manufacturing plants

 Test Piece Position Guide

-Auditors verify that test pieces are passed at three positions across the aperture—not just the centre.
+Auditors verify that test pieces are passed at three positions across the aperture — not just the centre.
 This catches edge-zone sensitivity gaps that a single centre test would miss.
-Each metal type must be tested at all three positions.
+Each metal type must be tested at all three positions every verification cycle.

 DETECTOR APERTURE